xdk2mam/xdk2mam-ruuvitag/xdk2mam-ruuvitag-with-endpoint/README.md

 ![Ruuvi Station App Gateway](https://xdk2mam.io/assets/images/ruuvitag_3.png)

 That's it!
 Check your console to see how the beacon sensor's data are printed together with the channel ids to verify that they are in deed published at the Tangle.
-First root is [HFKVRYBY9OOPZ9LEPZ9BUGQNCCBUTNZICHOLFNVCYQ9LXPXGYIBRXSIDFFMLFFONTCYRXVUFKDLWFOCMS](https://thetangle.org/mam/HFKVRYBY9OOPZ9LEPZ9BUGQNCCBUTNZICHOLFNVCYQ9LXPXGYIB) and has already been published as you can see if you follow the link
+First root is [HFKVRYBY9OOPZ9LEPZ9BUGQNCCBUTNZICHOLFNVCYQ9LXPXGYIBRXSIDFFMLFFONTCYRXVUFKDLWFOCMS](https://thetangle.org/mam/HFKVRYBY9OOPZ9LEPZ9BUGQNCCBUTNZICHOLFNVCYQ9LXPXGYIB) and has already been published to the Tangle as you can see if you follow the link.

 ![Data on Console](https://xdk2mam.io/assets/images/ruuvi_console_gateway.png)